Last course: SECURITY in the ARCTIC

-This PhD course will address the historic and current relationships between Norway and Russia – and other relevant international actors operating in the region – and how these affect human/security in the Arctic.
-This course will probably include a fieldtrip to nearby Russia, specifically the extractive industry town of Nickel’.
-Participants should be aware that they need a visa for this, which takes some time to apply for depending where you live.
-More information on registration etc here
+This PhD course addressed the historic and current relationships between Norway and Russia – and other relevant international actors operating in the region – and how these affect human/security in the Arctic.

 Confirmed contributing professors: Gunhild Hoogensen Gjørv (CPS/UiT), Kari Aga Myklebust (AHR/UiT), Rasmus Gjedssø Bertelsen (ISV/UiT), Alexandr Sergunin (StPSU), Pavel Baev (PRIO) and Olav Stokke (ISV/UIO)., FLorian Stammler (Arctic Centre, University of Lapland), Aytalina Ivanova (CPS/UiT & NEFU Yakutsk)

-The deadline for this course was in February 2018, but if someone is still very interested in applying, please write an email to gunhild.hoogensen.gjorv(at)uit.no, or email@example.com
+The deadline for this course was in February 2018.
+For any other questions, please email to the organisers gunhild.hoogensen.gjorv(at)uit.no, or firstname.lastname@example.org

 Students in funding partner countries (Norway, Canada, USA, Russia, China, Denmark, Finland) are eligible for funding – the number of funded participants will be limited to the funding available.
 All applications will be considered on the basis of previous participation (to complete the certificate program) as well as project/paper proposal.

 People who applied had to provide the following

 1) letter of motivation (why you want to go there and how is this related to your work)

 3) abstract of paper / chapter to be presented there, can be a draft article, a draft chapter, a draft research plan.